Research Project Description

 This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and CDC.
 The initial appointment is for one year, but may be renewed upon recommendation of CDC contingent on the availability of funds.
 The participant will received a monthly stipend commensurate with education level and experience.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at CDC in the Atlanta, Georgia, area.
 Participants do not become employees of CDC or the program administrator, and there are no fringe benefits paid.

-- A Master’s or Doctoral degree in molecular biology received within the last five years.
+- A Bachelor's, Master’s or Doctoral degree in molecular biology received within the last five years.

 - Working knowledge of DNA sequencing, including knowledge of generating and analyzing data from next generation sequencing instruments (Illumina, PacBio, Ion Torrent, Roche454), and laboratory operations is desired.